Adjutant-General to the Forces: History

 In origin the Adjutant-General was chief staff officer to the Commander-in-Chief of the Forces.
 The post of Adjutant-General is first recorded in 1673 and it was established on a permanent basis in the English Army from 1680.
 For a time there were two Adjutants-General, one 'for the Foot' and one 'for the Horse' until the two were consolidated into a single appointment 'of the Forces' in 1701.
 Until the passing of the respective Acts of Union there were Scottish and Irish Adjutants-General; on occasions a separate Adjutant-General would be appointed for deployments overseas; and the Board of Ordnance had an independent Adjutant-General and Deputy for the Royal Artillery and Royal Engineers (respectively) until they were integrated into the British Army in the 1850s.

 In the 18th century the Adjutant-General was tasked with issuing orders to the Army, receiving monthly returns from the Regiments, regulation of officers' appointments and leave of absence, and oversight of military reviews, exercises, manoeuvres and matters of discipline.
 By the early 1800s the Adjutant-General had responsibility for 'all subjects connected with the Discipline, Equipment and Efficiency of the Army'; the AG also took on general responsibility for recruitment at this time.
 A century later the AG is described as 'a general officer and at the head of his department of the War Office, which is charged with all duties relative to personnel'.

 In the 20th century the Adjutant-General was the Second Military Member of the Army Council and its successor the Army Board.
 Headquarters Adjutant-General was latterly based at the former RAF Upavon, now known as Trenchard Lines, Upavon, Wiltshire.
 On 1 April 2008 it amalgamated with HQ Land Command to form HQ Land Forces under 'Project Hyperion'.

 In December 2009 it was announced that the responsibilities of the Commander Regional Forces (i.e. responsibility for support) would be subsumed within those of the Adjutant-General to the Forces who henceforth would take responsibility for both personnel and support.
 In 2015 the post was re-designated Commander Personnel and Support Command (renamed Commander Home Command the following year).
-In evidence to the House of Commons Defence Committee the Chief of the General Staff explained:
+In evidence to the House of Commons Defence Committee, General Sir Nick Carter, the then Chief of the General Staff explained: